goveo/register-package-name/README.md

 npx register-package-name <package-name>
 ```

-Package version will set to `0.0.0-dev`
+Package version will be set to `0.0.0-dev`